Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 B vitamins (B1, B2, B3, B5)Small amounts

-Sources: Delva & Schneider, 2013; Prakash & Baskaran, 2018; USDA FoodData Central.
-Exact values depend on fruit ripeness, cultivar, and processing method.
+Sources and ranges: USDA FoodData Central; Delva & Schneider, 2013; Prakash & Baskaran, 2018; Mezadri et al., 2008.
+Values depend heavily on ripeness, cultivar, and how the juice is processed.

-A small 30 ml (1 oz) serving of pure juice can deliver 240–480 mg of vitamin C — more than five times the adult RDA.
-This is why acerola juice is typically consumed in small amounts or diluted, rather than drunk in glasses like orange juice.
+Here is the practical takeaway: a small 30 ml (1 oz) pour of pure juice can deliver roughly 240–480 mg of vitamin C — several times the adult recommended intake of 75–90 mg per day [NIH ODS].
+That is why acerola juice is sipped in small amounts or diluted rather than poured by the glass like orange juice.

-For the complete fruit nutrition breakdown, see acerola’s full nutritional profile.
+For the full fruit breakdown, see the acerola cherry nutrition profile.

-Vitamin C is notoriously unstable.
-It degrades when exposed to heat, light, oxygen, and time.
-Understanding these factors helps you preserve maximum nutrition in any acerola juice you make or buy.
+Vitamin C is fragile.
+It breaks down with heat, light, oxygen, and time.
+Understanding these four factors helps you hold onto more of it in any acerola juice you make or buy.

 Heat

-Once juice is extracted, vitamin C oxidizes on contact with air.
-Exposure to light accelerates the process.
-This is why commercial acerola juice is bottled in dark or opaque containers and why freshly pressed juice loses potency as it sits on the counter.
+Once juice is extracted, vitamin C reacts with oxygen on contact with air, and light speeds the reaction.
+That is why quality acerola products are bottled in dark or opaque containers, and why a fresh glass left on the counter loses potency as it sits.

 Time

-Fresh acerola juice starts losing vitamin C within hours.
-Refrigeration slows but does not stop the degradation.
-A study on acerola pulp processing found that freezing (–18°C) preserved significantly more vitamin C than refrigeration or room temperature storage [Visentainer et al., 1998].
+Fresh acerola juice begins losing vitamin C within hours.
+Refrigeration slows the decline but does not stop it.
+In a study of Barbados cherry pulp stored different ways, freezing at –18°C preserved a greater share of vitamin C than refrigeration or room-temperature storage [Visentainer et al., 1998].

-Both options have their place.
+Both have a place.
 Here is an honest comparison:

-ConvenienceHigh — ready to drinkLow — requires fresh/frozen fruit and prep
+ConvenienceHigh — ready to drinkLower — needs fruit or pulp and prep

 PurityUsually blended with other juicesFully customizable